PereViader/ManualDi/README.md

 ## Inject

-The Inject method allows for post-construction injection of types.
+The `Inject` method allows for post-construction injection of types.

+Avoid running any logic within `Inject` methods, only assign member variables with the parameters provided.
+All initialization logic is meant to be run on `Initialize` calls.

-Binding injection is done in reverse dependency order.
+Binding injection happens in reverse dependency order.
 Injected objects will already be injected themselves.

 The injection can be used to hook into the object creation lifecycle and run custom code.
-Each individual binding can any amount of Inject calls and will run in order added.
+Each individual binding can have any amount of Inject calls that will be run in the order added.

-As stated on the `Default` section, calling the source generated method will handle the registration of the`Inject` method on `TConcrete` automatically.
+As stated on the `Default` section, calling that source generated method will handle the registration of the`Inject` method on `TConcrete` automatically.

 The inject method has two usecases
-1. Inject dependencies when the constructor can't be used (this happens for instance in unity3d)
+1. Inject dependencies when the constructor can't be used (this happens for instance in unity3d where all UnityEngine.Object can't use the constructor)
 2. Workaround Cyclic dependencies that prevent the object graph from being wired

-Warning: Cyclic dependencies usually highlight a problem in the design of the code.
-If you find such a problem in your codebase, consider redesigning the code before applying the following proposal.
+**Warning**: Cyclic dependencies usually highlight a problem in the design of the code.
+If you find such a problem in your codebase, consider redesigning the code before applying the proposal below.

-This next example will fail
+This snippet below is an example of a cyclic dependency.
+It is not possible to implement this with ManualDi nor manually.

 ```csharp
 public class A(B b);
 public class B(A a);
 ```

-In order to fix this, the chain must be broken with `Inject`.
+In order to fix this, while keeping the same design, even if not recommended, the chain must be broken using the `Inject` method.

 When using `ManualDi.Async` adding the `CyclicDependency`** attribute is also necessary in order to break down cyclic dependencies.
 Without the attribute it might work, but just due to chance.
 Using it, will update the creation order of dependencies to avoid issues.

 ```csharp